 Additionally, by taking partial surrenders of the cash value of their whole life insurance policies first, retirees can possibly delay the need to begin taking Social Security payments.
 And Social Security benefits increase the longer one waits to receive them.
 (Related: Filing for Social Security retirement benefits)

-Also, income from a life insurance policy, taken as a tax-free withdrawal or loan, is not included in the income calculation for taxes on Social Security benefits.
+Also, income from a life insurance policy up to cost basis, taken as an income tax-free distribution or loan, is not included in the income calculation for taxes on Social Security benefits.

 Of course, all the features above are ancillary to the primary purpose of life insurance: protection for loved ones.
 But there, too, is a financial benefit: Life insurance death benefit proceeds are generally income tax free.
 (Related: 3 tax advantages of life insurance)

 “The legacy of a tax-free death benefit can provide the permission slip to spend other assets in retirement without impeding your legacy intentions,” said Rotman.

 This protection, combined with accumulation and access features, make whole life insurance a useful option as a complement to an overall savings and investment strategy and provide for additional tax diversification of income sources.

 Discover more from MassMutual …